fourier-6/Crypsis/README.md

 1 [Credits]: +1 strength.

-[Click]: Place 1 virus counter on Crypsis.
+[Click]: Place 1 system counter on Crypsis.

 When an encounter with a piece of ice in which you used Crypsis to break a subroutine ends, remove 1 hosted virus counter or trash Crypsi